solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

    the list.
 So picking D over F is equal to the case where `5%` stake switched from fork F to fork D, 80% of the cluster can switch to fork D if that turns out to be the heaviest fork.

+   After picking the appropriate slot, replay the block and all its ancestors to get the bankhash for the picked slot.

 4. **Verify the heaviest fork of the coordinator**